Marine Cargo Insurance

 The cover is also ideal for businesses needing to import or export their goods that don't ship cargo on a regular basis.

-Those based in the UK, you may also cover goods transported from anywhere in the world to any destination.
+Those based in the UK, you may also cover goods transported from anywhere in the world to any destination using our marine insurance policy.

 Ideal for businesses based in the UK that move goods anywhere in the world on a regular basis.
 Cover provided is All Risk but please check as there are some exclusions, your broker will make all details of your policy clear.